sosafarasa/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The main difference is that .map will create a brand new array, as where .forEach will just retrieve the information within the same array.

 2. What is the difference between a function and a method?

+A method is a function as well but it's located inside of an object.

 3. What is closure?

+Closure is when variables/functions that are inside of a functional scope are able to reach out to look for value but not inside.
+I like to think of Matryoshka dolls as a visual to support the definition.

 4. Describe the four rules of the 'this' keyword.

+1- Global Binding: if in the global scope the value of 'this' will be the    window or console.

+2- Implicit Binding: when a function gets called by a dot the left side      of it will be the value of 'this'.

+3- New Binding: when using inside of a constructor function 'this' is the    specific object that was created and returned.

+4- Explicit Binding: using .call or .apply we can override the value of      this to bind objects together.

 5. Why do we need super() in an extended class?

+Super is used to to tell the parent constructor where to find the child's new value.

 ## Project Set up